You will want to try these Pecan Pie Cookies, Once you see how easy they are and the bonus is that they aren’t TOO Sweet!

 I yelled, my family came running and I was there laying on the floor with broken dishes and pecan pies all thrown about.
 My husband said oh, you’re going to need stitches.
 I said, just get some ice, please.
 I laid there a few minutes, thinking about stitches, and decided…I will have to access it myself, well it looked awful, my cheek was bright red, where a board that everything was on top of hit me, and the gash near my eyebrow was small but deep.

 I grabbed some of that magical skin glue and some bandages and well now that it’s healed, I think I chose the wrong profession:)

 You can hardly notice it and in a month or two I think it will be invisible.

-Well let’s not start the celebrating until I get another cake stand!
+Well, let’s not start the celebration until I get another cake stand!